Does the dog die?

 How blessed I have been to live, love and be loved by so many, in so many different ways.

-I know George will die someday and — as the others — his mark will be as permanently etched on my heart.
+I know George will die someday and — like the others — his mark will be permanently etched on my heart.
 Every day is a page in our story.

 If we’re lucky, we spend a good part of each day with our dogs – taking walks, napping together and sitting close when the day is finished; a book in hand and soft, velvet ears draped on our lap.
 The plot twists come.
 And yes, someday, at some point, the dog, like the rest of us, will die.
 But on all the other days, we live.